How to get to Antarctica: Essential information

 • How long does it take to get to Antarctica?

-It takes 48 hours to reach the Antarctic Peninsula by boat, and just 2 hours by plane.
-Sailing to the Falkland Islands from Ushuaia takes approximately 36 hours, and a further day's sailing is required to reach South Georgia Island.
-It is possible to fly to the South Pole from Punta Arenas in Southern Chile in 10 hours.
+Sailing to the Falkland Islands from Ushuaia takes approximately 36 hours, and a further day's sailing is required to reach South Georgia island.
+From South Georgia, it is two days by sea to the Antarctic Peninsula.

-• Where do most cruises depart from?
+• Where do Antarctic cruises depart from?

 • Do you need a visa to visit Antarctica?

-• Can you visit Antarctica alone?
+• Can I visit Antarctica as a solo traveller?

 • Can you travel to Antarctica?

 Of course!
 Deciding which route to take, where you want to visit, and whether to cruise or fly are all the questions you need to answer next.
-If you get stuck one of our Polar Specialists would love to help find your perfect trip.

 Why our customers love Swoop